 Common Danger Hot Spots

-Although summer is a great time for fun, it is also filled with risks for injuries like burns, scrapes and bruises.
-The old adage that most injuries happen in and around the home are true – the CDC reports that more than three million children under the age of 15 experience accidents in and around the home every year.
+Although summer is a great time for fun, it is also filled with risks for injuries like burns, scrapes, and bruises.
+The old adage that most injuries happen in and around the home is true – the CDC reports that more than three million children under the age of 15 experience accidents in and around the home every year.
 But just because you’re away on vacation doesn’t mean you’re completely safe.
 Trips to the pool and ocean have slipping and drowning hazards, hiking trips can lead to nasty spills and falls – even leisurely picnics can result in injuries when field games are involved.